 It’s Beyond My Control: What message/advise do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

-It’s Beyond My Control: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+It’s Beyond My Control: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 Xtabay vintage: It’s so hard to name just three.
 I’ve been selling for well over 20 years.
 So many incredible pieces have come my way.
 A couple of couture late 50’s dresses by Arnold Scaasi always come to mind.
 A 1920’s wedding gown that was out of this world, complete with the most incredible hand made lace headpiece and veil.